 Severe carpal tunnel claims in the UK can reach up to £20,000, which is a huge cost to a company for a condition that can be prevented with a good quality and supportive keyboard tray, keyboard and mouse.

-If workers are switching from ergonomic workstations in the office to their kitchen and dining room tables at home, it’s only a matter of time before muscular pain starts to set in.
-Staff need to make sure they have a designed ergonomically-suitable space for work, and employers need to consult with HR departments and insurance underwriters to revise how they source and send equipment to workers to avoid future claims for stress and musculoskeletal problems.
+If workers are switching from ergonomic workstations in the office to using a dining table as a desk at home, it’s only a matter of time before muscular pain starts to set in.
+Staff need to make sure they have a designated, ergonomically suitable space for work, and employers need to consult with HR departments and insurance underwriters to revise how they source and send equipment to workers to avoid future claims for stress and musculoskeletal problems.

 Google, for instance, gives workers up to $1,000 each in reimbursements for any needed office furniture.
 This is a route many companies will need to pursue, or we risk having a generation of workers with health issues as they continue to work from their kitchen tables.